reubenvanammers/reubenvanammers.github.io/docs/_posts/2020-09-07-reinforcement-learning-connect4.markdown

 AlphaGo/AlphaGoZero work slightly differently, so I'll talk about AlphaZero due to it being more recent.
 AlphaGoZero uses a single neural network with two separate heads in the MCTS algorithm.
 One of these heads is a value head, which takes as input a board state and outputs the expected value of winning from that position.
 The other head is the policy head, which gives a distribution of possible moves that can be played from that board state, favoring what it perceives to be better moves.

-In order to train this network, games are played against itself using a random initial configuration of weights (hence the Zero in AlphaZero) and the board configurations are stored, along with the move played, which player one, and the top level node weights from the tree in MCTS.
+In order to train this network, games are played against itself using a random initial configuration of weights (hence the Zero in AlphaZero) and the board configurations are stored, along with the move played and the top level node probabilities from the tree in MCTS.
 These weights can then be used to train the model, via minimizing the loss function:

 $$l = (z-v)^2 - \boldsymbol{\pi}^Tlog(\mathbf{p})$$